 Learning Management System functions

-By using a LMS, you can manage who is accessing your online courses and digital forms, and you can track training outcomes.
-Not all online training needs this functionality, however if this is what you want, you need to select a LMS that will suit your needs.
+A LMS will enable you to manage who is accessing your online courses and digital forms, and you can track training outcomes.
+Not all online training needs this functionality, so consider your requirements before committing.

-Sometimes the simplest option is the best, however in other cases, you may need a lot of different options to create a learning space that really works for you.
+Sometimes the simplest option is the best, however in other cases, you may need specific functions to create a learning space that really works for you (and your learners).
 You also need to consider your technical capabilities and your budget.

 Let’s explore some of the features and functionalities of LMS’s (note – not all LMS’s offer the same functionality, which is why doing your research and truly understanding what your needs are is so important) . . .

 Online training products can be made in a range of ways, including using authoring software.
 Depending on your LMS, you can often make training material within the LMS.

 - A drag & drop course builder designed to make training development easy to use.